Evaluating the effects of Data Sparsity on the Link-level Bicycling Volume Estimation: A Graph Convolutional Neural Network Approach: Methodology

+As shown in \autoref{fig:transformation}, the Strava AADB distribution exhibits a right (positive) skew, with most road segments having relatively low bicycle volumes while a small portion have much higher counts.
+Such skewness can lead to biased model predictions and limit the model’s generalization.
+To mitigate this issue, we test multiple transformations, including Log, Box-Cox, Square Root, Quantile and Yeo-Johnson.

+\autoref{tab:Skewness} shows that Box-Cox and Yeo-Johnson transformations yield the most substantial reduction in skewness.
+Given its consistency, we select the Box-Cox transformation for our target variable in the GCN modeling task.

-With these data preparation and preprocessing steps completed, the next step was to transform the data into graph structures that represented the spatial and infrastructure relationships within the bicycle network.
+With these data preparation and preprocessing steps completed, the next step is to transform the data into graph structures that represent the spatial and infrastructure relationships within the bicycle network.
 The following section will delve into the graph preparation process and its critical role in enhancing the GCN model's ability to capture complex patterns in bicycling activity.